SuperSearch is a great place to start for journal articles, books and almost everything else the library has, in one easy to use interface.

 Because SuperSearch contains so much content from so many different kinds of sources and disciplines, it can sometimes be hard to focus a search to get the most relevant results.
 At the same time, SuperSearch is also not comprehensive and can miss key sources.
 To search with more focus, precision, and depth, also try the specialized databases recommended on this guide, or the library catalog for books and films.

-SuperSearch can also be helpful for finding sources that provide historical evidence about your text, film, artwork, or other cultural artifact and its creation, reception, etc. Use the publication date limiter to find mentions of the artifact during a particular time period — e.g., around the time of its creation or publication.
-Limit by content type, such as newspaper or magazine articles, to look at evidence in the popular press.
+SuperSearch can be a helpful starting place for finding primary sources that provide historical evidence about your cultural artifact.
+Use the publication date limiter to find mentions of the artifact during a particular time period — e.g., around the time of its creation or publication.
+Limit by content type, such as newspaper and magazine articles, to look at evidence in the popular press.

 These databases are a good place to find articles and chapters from scholarly journals and books, and some also contain content from newspapers, magazines, and other sources.
 It's always a good idea to search in more than one database.
 Even when there's considerable overlap in content, the different features of each database can help you find different sources.
 Check out our full Database A-Z list and sort by Subject to find other databases for your topic.